-Penn State Master Gardeners conduct the Garden Hotline at the Penn State Extension Office in Carlisle and the Plant Clinic at the Fredricksen Library in Camp Hill to provide research-based information to residents and home gardeners to diagnose lawn, landscape, and garden problems.
+Penn State Master Gardeners conduct the Garden Hotline at the Penn State Extension Office in Carlisle, Plant Clinics at farmers markets in Carlisle and Camp Hill, and Plant Clinics at community events to provide research-based information to residents and home gardeners to diagnose lawn, landscape, and garden problems.

 How to Contact Us